In this article you will find the most important topics relevant to updating your Checkmk version 1.6.0 to 2.0.0.

 ~/local.
 Local files can cause problems when updating, as they may no longer match the new Checkmk version.

 Does this affect you?
-Since it is not possible for Checkmk to intercept and handle local customisations and any third-party extension during an update, you should check your Checkmk site before an update to see if and which local files you are using.
+Since it is not possible for Checkmk to intercept and handle local customizations and any third-party extension during an update, you should check your Checkmk site before an update to see if and which local files you are using.

 What do you need to do?
 Get an overview of the local files of your Checkmk site by executing the following command as the site user (where the